Feature request #6922

 It would be nice if QGIS could use the "system settings" for a proxy server.
 Firefox and Chrome can both do this, at least on Windows (never tried them on different OS's with a proxy).
 Being Open Source I guess you can nab their code.
 This would ensure easiest use of QGIS when behind a proxy.

-#2 Updated by Larry Shaffer almost 5 years ago
+#2 Updated by Larry Shaffer about 5 years ago

 - File qgis-proxy-mockup.png added